lowvoltagenation/myedtr/README.md

-# CutBase - Video Editor Marketplace
+# MyEdtr - Video Editor Marketplace

 A modern marketplace connecting clients with professional video editors.
 Built with Next.js 14, Supabase, and TypeScript.